MustafaBiyikli/SMAQ/Hardware/README.md

 <br/>

 ---
-#### The board after the manuifacturing procedure with the screen assembled on 3mm standoffs fitted on top of the Raspberry Pi.
+#### The board after the manufacturing procedure with the screen assembled on 3mm standoffs fitted on top of the Raspberry Pi.
 <p align="center">
 <img src="https://github.com/MustafaBiyikli/SMAQ/blob/master/Hardware/HW_Resources/FinalBoard.png" width="500"/>
 </p>